sst/guide/_chapters/parameterize-resources-names.md

 A couple of things to note here:

-- Resource names are parameterize with `$serviceName` to ensure resource names do not thrash when deploying multiple services
+- Resource names are parameterized with `$serviceName` to ensure resource names do not thrash when deploying multiple services
 - The IAM role is the one used by the Lambda functions.
 IAM role names are also parameterized with `$region` since the name needs to be unique across regions in an account.
-- S3 bucket is the one used by Serverless Framework to store the deployment artifacts.
+- S3 bucket is the one used by Serverless Framework to store deployment artifacts.
 It is not given a name.
 In these cases, CloudFormation will automatically assign a unique name for it based on the name of the current stack — `$stackName`.

 For all the other resources we define in our `serverless.yml`, we are responsible for parameterizing them.

-Here are a couple examples of where we need to be aware of resource names being parameterized.
+Here are a couple of examples where we need to be aware of resource names being parameterized.

 ### SNS topic names in function events